Finance Transformation: Understand The Context to Secure Excellence

 The Background

-The example we have chosen here will focus on how an organisation adapts to new regulatory compliance and the journey to get there.
+Our chosen example will focus on how an organisation adapts to new regulatory compliance and the journey to get there.
 But first, we’ll look at why it’s essential to understand the context at this stage.

 It is a fairly classic case with which many will be familiar.
 New external regulations are due to be introduced.
 They are mandatory and require compliance, assuming the organisation continues operating as usual.
 The Effectiveness Lever is at the forefront because of the requirements for accuracy.
 On-time delivery is also of the essence.
 You identified that following the Loughridge Transformations method.